grafana/grafana-operator/docs/docs/dashboards.md

     }
 ```

-* Select an already existing folder in Grafana, you can use it uid as a selector:
+* Use a static UID as a folder reference

 ```yaml
 ---